GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 before requesting another letter.

 ### How to trigger
-Enter IdV and select GPO letter address verification.
+Enter Identity Verification and select GPO letter address verification.
 Request a GPO letter; you are now rate-limited.
 ### UI effects
 On the screen to enter their verification code, the user is not presented with the